zloy-zhake/vrt_txt/README.md

 Assumes that input text is well-formatted.

-If 1 file is provide it gets converted.
+If 1 file is provided it gets converted.

 If 2 files are provided as input they are assumed to be parallel.

 // Translate "interface" and comments into English

 // TODO tags

 // TODO lemmas